ctb/titus-blog/src/w4s-future-strategies.rst

     steroids.
 Encourage a culture of posting data *without* publication, and (in some cases) *require* that any registered study of, say, a proposed pharmaceutical, post its data.

+    Yeah, this requires policy changes.
+But why not be ambitious?

 --titus